rvfieldguide.com RV Field Guide

 Step 5 — 7-Pin Connector & Lights

-• Brake lightshave someone stand behind and watch while you press the pedal
+• Test brake lightsHave someone stand behind while you press the pedal

-• Left turn signalflash, confirm blinking at rear
+• Test turn signal lightsFlash and confirm blinking at rear

 Step 6 — Trailer Tire & Wheel Checks

-• Tire sidewall inspection: web-like cracks = dry rot, replace immediately
+• Tire sidewall inspectionweb-like cracks mean dry rot; replace immediately

 • Check for lumps or bulges on any tirereplace before driving if found